 So why do we celebrate Olympic athletes who live radically imbalanced lives in pursuit of success?

-Some will argue that we’re not celebrating athletes’ lack of balance, we’re celebrating their achievements.
+You could argue that we’re not celebrating athletes’ lack of balance, we’re celebrating their achievements.
 But in today’s money-driven world of sport, athletic achievement and a lack of personal balance go hand in hand.
 If you want to be the best, you have to focus exclusively on Kuntzman’s single thing at the expense of pretty much everything else.
 Imbalance is just part of the game.

 Watching the Olympics is fun.
 There’s nothing wrong with cheering on your favorite athletes and rooting for the home team to eke out a victory over the Chinese or the Russians or the Australians.